flatironinstitute/masala_public/README.md

 Masala can be used as a C++ library in two ways:

-1. By conventionally linking (at compile-time) the core Masala libraries plus any needed plugins, and calling code directly.
+1. By conventionally linking (at compile-time) the Core Masala library plus any needed plugins, and calling code directly.
 In this case, it is recommended to call code only from the API libraries, since these are the libraries that present a consistent API with guarantees of stability.
-2. By conventionally linking (at compile-time) the core Masala libraries, and auto-detecting and loading plugin libraries through runtime linking.
+2. By conventionally linking (at compile-time) the Core Masala library, and auto-detecting and loading plugin libraries through runtime linking.
 In this case, plugin objects are accessed entirely through the function pointers in their API descriptions.
 This has the advantage of allowing a software project to use Masala plugins that were not available at compile time, and to take advantage of new Masala plugins without any recompilation or re-linking (but for runtime linking) needed.

 ## Licence